pbs-assess/pacea/README.md

   [fraser_discharge.html](https://pbs-assess.github.io/pacea/vignettes/fraser_discharge.html)
   vignette.

+- added updated results from the BCCM model over its full original domain from 2020-2025 (originally just up to 2019)

 ## Brief examples of some questions that can be quickly visualised (see vignettes for full details)

+Note that figures here are not automatically updated with the latest data, but will be when you run the code yourself.

 **How does this year’s sea surface temperature (red curve) in West Dixon Entrance compare to previous years, based on the buoy there?**